Null returned from a method returning a collection or an array

 Implementation of equals() in java.net.URL is based on a fancy rule saying that URLs of two hosts are equal as long as they are resolving to the same IP address.
 It is known to be incompatible with virtual hosting and should not be used.

-For instance, URL.equals() would consider the URL of this blog (http://javaantipatterns.wordpress.com) to be equal to an URL of any random blog hosted on WordPress – that is obviously not true.
+For instance, URL.equals() would consider the URL of this blog (https://javaantipatterns.wordpress.com) to be equal to an URL of any random blog hosted on WordPress – that is obviously not true.

 It is recommended to use java.net.URI objects instead.